Jeremy Clarkson ‘cuts ties’ with Richard Hammond and James May

 The TV star is currently enjoying the biggest success of his career with Clarkson’s Farm, a series airing on Amazon’s subscription service Prime Video that documents his attempts to run the 1000-acre farm he purchased in 2008.

-Since premiering in 2021, Clarkson has extended his business empire by purchasing a Cotswolds pub for £1m – something he is developing a brand new series about, which will no doubt include the grim discovery he made earlier this week.
+Since premiering in 2021, Clarkson has extended his business empire by purchasing a Cotswolds pub for £1m – something he is developing a brand new series about, which will no doubt include the grim discovery he made outside the country boozer earlier this week.

-But those hoping Clarkson’s Farm was a temporary stopgap in between new seasons of The Grand Tour will be left disappointed following the dissolvement of the production company co-owned by Clarkson, Hammond and May.
+But those hoping Clarkson’s Farm was a temporary stopgap in between new seasons of The Grand Tour – the Prime Video show the trio made together after leaving Top Gear – will be left disappointed following what looks to be the closing of the production company co-owned by Clarkson, Hammond and May.

-MailOnline reports that, on Thursday (11 July), the presenters approved the shut down of W Chump and Sons, which produced The Grand Tour, with government agency Companies House.
+MailOnline reports that, on Thursday (11 July), the presenters approved the disolution of W Chump and Sons, which produced The Grand Tour, with government agency Companies House.

 As part of the company’s dissolution, the trio declared solvency and have appointed a liquidator to “wind up” their business.